 There are many free options for those searching for a suitable blog platform.
 The most popular providers are WordPress, Blogger.com, and tumblr.com.
 For newcomers to blogging, these platforms offer attractive solutions for starting a blog free of charge.
 They are also relatively simple to work with.
 Users can blog without technical knowledge of topics like servers, hosting, or web design.
 The provider also takes care of updates, backups, and spam protection.
 These blogging services are based on the software-as-a-service principle, in which the blog provider takes care of the technical administration and the user can concentrate on blogging.

 The pros and cons of free blog providers:

-|✔ Free||✘ Impersonalised URL|
+|✔ Free||✘ Unpersonalised URL|

-|✔ Simple and fast setup||✘ Limited web space|
+|✔ Simple and fast setup||✘ Limited webspace|

 |✔ No technical know-how required||✘ Fewer designs and themes|